Unit89487/Notes/CSinRuby.md

 if (opening)
 	enter opening
 if (wall)
- 	left!wall ?  turn left and go : turn right and go
+ 	left !wall ?  turn left and go : turn right and go

 5)